 Imagine sprucing up your dish with the aroma of scented and edible geraniums.
 Or brushing your hands against its foliage to release the aroma of citrus or chocolate!
-You’ll be amazed at the range of scents some Geranium variety do offer.
+You’ll be amazed at the range of scents Geranium’s have.
 Bruise their leaves or chop them up, and use them in essential oils, as herbs complementing a meal or to make tea.
 Use the edible flowers to decorate a cake or in ice cubes, ready for your next cocktail.
 To find out more about scented, edible varieties, we found the Mudbrick Herb Cottage site an excellent resource.
 Not only do they provide care instructions, they also give you a run down on the plant’s culinary and medicinal uses!

 Geranium varieties – our favs

 Some of our favourites are: